 3. Black Jaguar–White Tiger dismisses its critics as bitter women who’ve never had a real man give them attention.

-In an Instagram post, the founder writes,
+In a now-deleted Instagram post, the founder writes,

 “The real problem is that [these] bitter senior angry vegan feminists messed up their own lives when they had a chance to live them and now the only way to redeem themselves (According to them) is to become social justice warriors.
 Obviously, if a real man would pay attention to them, they’d drop their phones and focus on that testosterone in front of them, but that won’t happen.”